SeZuo/SwissMuseum-ContentProvider/README.md

 SwissMuseum-ContentProvider
 ===========================

-Part of the SwissMuseumGuides project.
+Part of the SwissMuseum's Guides project.
 Synchronise the remote database to local (with GUI).
 Provides the data for android apps.